Yangyi-Chen/Multimodal-AND-Large-Language-Models/README.md

 - **LONGAGENT: Scaling Language Models to 128k Context through Multi-Agent Collaboration;** Jun Zhao et al
 - **When is Tree Search Useful for LLM Planning?
 It Depends on the Discriminator;** Ziru Chen et al
 - **DATA INTERPRETER: AN LLM AGENT FOR DATA SCIENCE;** Sirui Hong et al
+- **Towards General Computer Control: A Multimodal Agent for Red Dead Redemption II as a Case Study;** Weihao Tan et al